Election 2020: Labour takes aim at supermarkets over grocery prices; pledges investigation into cost of building supplies

 "We welcome the opportunity to demonstrate this in an open and transparent way, and will cooperate fully with the Commerce Commission."

-And in a joint statement, Chris Quin, chief executive for Foodstuffs North Island, and Steve Anderson, chief executive for Foodstuffs South Island, said the industry had worked hard to make sure Kiwis had access to fresh food during the disruption caused by Covid-19.
+And in a joint statement, Chris Quin, chief executive for Foodstuffs North Island, and Steve Anderson, chief executive for Foodstuffs South Island, said the industry had worked hard to make sure New Zealanders had access to fresh food during the disruption caused by Covid-19.

 "We are, of course, fully open to a Commerce Commission market study that takes into consideration the retail grocery sector and we are committed to doing all we can to ensure any future study is effective for the future benefit of all New Zealanders."

+Ardern wouldn't be drawn on what could be done if the Commerce Commission found problems with prices.

+"This is a chance to get beyond just products, and say, let's look at the whole market."

-Commerce and Consumer Affairs spokesperson Kris Faafoi said New Zealand has one of the most concentrated grocery retail sectors in the world, and a market study will answer concerns raised that Kiwis are paying more than they should.
+Commerce and Consumer Affairs spokesperson Kris Faafoi said New Zealand had one of the most concentrated grocery retail sectors in the world, and a market study would answer concerns raised that Kiwis are paying more than they should.

+Building supplies could make up about 20 per cent of the cost of building a house, he said.

-"Over the past decade the costs of goods and services have gone up and there is a growing belief that New Zealand is becoming less affordable with Kiwis contrasting costs in Australia versus New Zealand.
+"Over the past decade the costs of goods and services have gone up and there is a growing belief that New Zealand is becoming less affordable, with Kiwis contrasting costs in Australia versus New Zealand.

 "Housing also plays a vital role in the wellbeing of New Zealanders.
 Good housing underpins a range of social, economic and health outcomes and we need to ensure that Kiwis have access to affordable and fairly priced housing and building supplies.